xray is an interesting package that has been under my radar for a while.

 one can take advantage of all pandas features.
 The same may be accomplished with

-Now let's try an example straight from xray
+Now let's try an example straight from xray's documentation.

 First I will reduce the data from hourly to daily observations,